google-research/language/language/asqa/README.md

 Ivan Stelmakh (CMU), Yi Luan (Google Research), Bhuwan Dhingra (Google Research, Duke), Ming-Wei Chang (Google Research)

 ## Abstract
-ASQA is the first long-form question answering dataset that focuses on ambiguous factoid questions.
+ASQA (https://arxiv.org/abs/2204.06092) is the first long-form question answering dataset that focuses on ambiguous factoid questions.
 Different from previous long-form answers datasets, each question is annotated with both long-form answers and extractive question-answer pairs, which should be answerable by the generated passage.
 A generated long-form answer will be evaluated using both ROUGE and QA accuracy.
 In the paper, we show that these evaluation metrics are well-correlated with human judgments.

 In this repostory, we release the ASQA dataset, together with the evaluation code.

+**Note**: We recently found a [bug](https://github.com/google-research/language/commit/60b3abae79a4199e19f28013754bd69f65ad670f) in the evaluation script in ASQA.
+The bug does not influence the overall trend but the absolute score of RougeL and DR will be changed.
+The ROUGEL and DR numbers in Table 3 and 5 in the [paper](https://arxiv.org/abs/2204.06092), and in the [leaderboard]( https://ambigqa.github.io/asqa_leaderboard.html) are changed.
+We recommend you to sync the repository and rerun evaluation.

 ## ASQA Dataset